-Cash used in investing activities was \$20.0 million for the six months ended June 30, 2013 compared to \$34.7 million for the same period in 2012.
-During the first quarter of 2013, we used \$8.6 million of excess funds held in our debt service reserve account to pay launch related expenses.
-The decrease in cash used in investing activities also resulted from decreased payments related to the construction of our second-generation constellation as the constellation neared completion and the deferral of payments to contactors working on the construction of our next-generation ground upgrades.
+Cash used in investing activities was \$30.6 million for the nine months ended September 30, 2013 compared to \$47.8 million for the same period in 2012.
+The decrease of \$17.2 million from 2012 to 2013 was due primarily to a fluctuation in our restricted cash balance as well as a decrease in costs related to our second-generation constellation and ground upgrades.
+During 2013, we drew \$8.8 million of excess funds held in our debt service reserve account to pay launch related expenses; during the same period in 2012 we funded \$3.7 million to our debt service account as required by the Facility Agreement.
+The decrease in cash used in investing activities was also due to decreased payments related to the construction of our second-generation constellation as the constellation was fully restored in August 2013.

-We expect to continue to incur capital expenditures throughout 2013 relating to capital expenditures to upgrade our gateways and other ground facilities.
+We expect to continue to incur capital expenditures throughout the fourth quarter of 2013 and in future years relating to capital expenditures to upgrade our gateways and other ground facilities.